aaaaargZombies/adam-ondra-noise-production-center/README.md

 # Adom Ondra Noise Production Center

-A soundboard that let's you add Adam Ondra's screaming any climb, music recitals or just day to day life.
+A soundboard that let's you add Adam Ondra's screaming to any climb, music recital or just day to day life.

 An experiment with the web audio api, canvas and react.
 Inspired by the album art for Joy Divisions Unknown Pleasures, it currently looks like this;